-Classes may be attributed towards satisfying all appropriate requirements across Groups I, II, III, IV, and V and the minor.
-For instance, a student may complete a designated mathematics course and use that to satisfy a requirement within Group I, within Group IIIA, and within Group V. No more than 9 credit hours per discipline will be counted across Groups I, II, III, and IV.
+Classes may be attributed towards satisfying all designated requirements across Groups I, II, III, IV, V, and the minor.
+For instance, a student may complete a designated mathematics course and use that to satisfy a requirement within Group I, within Group IIIA, and within Group V. No more than 9 credit hours per discipline will be counted across Groups I, II, III, IV, and the minor.

-The list of disciplines and courses designated for each requirement group may be found in Appendix I in the Bulletin and can be searched through the Matrix App at www.iun.edu/coas/student-tools/index.htm.
+The list of disciplines and courses designated for each requirement group may be found in Appendix I in the

+Bulletin and can be searched through the Matrix App at www.iun.edu/coas/student-tools/index.htm.